 Immigration is booming in Canada.
-We're attracting record numbers of newcomers, and the government has plans to continue this trend well into the future.
+We're attracting record numbers of newcomers, and the government plans to continue an aggressive immigration policy well into the future.

-If you have an interest in the immigration process, and want to help qualified people study, work, and settle in Canada, you're probably considering immigration consultant training.
+If you have an interest in the immigration process, and want to help qualified people study, work, and settle in Canada, you may be considering a career as an immigration consultant.

-Over the last few years, many of these training programs have sprung up at colleges and universities across the country.
+Over the last few years, we've seen an influx of immigration consultant training programs at colleges and universities across the country.
 You can even earn an immigration consultant diploma online.

 But, before you take the leap and dive into a new career, there are several important things to know about becoming a Regulated Canadian Immigration Consultant (RCIC).